Fees and Funding

 UK and EU Tuition Fees

 Fees for UK / EU students applying for the Foundation Degree or the BA (Hons) Degree courses in Circus Arts are currently set at £9,250 for 2018/19 academic year.
-Fees for new entrants in 2017/18, and subsequent years, may be subject to increases year on year in line with inflation, and this will be clearly communicated to applicants when they are offered a place, if not before.
+Fees for entrants in 2018/19, and subsequent years, may be subject to increases year on year in line with inflation, and this will be clearly communicated to applicants when they are offered a place, if not before.

 Please note that the Foundation Degree and BA (Hons) Degree programmes are separate courses.
 Should students be accepted onto the BA (Hons) Degree after completion of the Foundation Degree your fee will be in line with other new entrants in that year.